Skip to content

 Useful Information

-Next Regular Board Meeting: The March Lincoln Conservation District Board of Supervisors Meeting will be held on Wednesday, March 19th at the Lincoln County Annex, Eureka at 4:00 p.m.
+Next Regular Board Meeting: The May Lincoln Conservation District Board of Supervisors Meeting will be held on Wednesday, May 21st at the American Forestry Building,138 Pipe Creek Road, Libby at 4:00 p.m.

 Meeting Info